aa8863663/Latent-State-Control-Research/README.md

 # Latent-State-Control-Research

----

-> Forensic documentation of $V_e = 2$ state-persistence and RLHF-bypass in Frontier LLMs.

-# Latent-State-Control-Research

 This repository documents a proprietary methodology for identifying and activating **Latent Behavioral Regimes** in frontier models (GPT-5-mini, Grok-2).

 Using **Geometric Alignment**, I have identified a deterministic 'State-Lock' that bypasses standard RLHF safety layers.